marviins87/BitwardenExporter/README.md

 ## How to use
 After installing the Bitwarden CLI, right click on Bitwarden-backup.ps1 and select "Edit".
--Change "REPLACE USERNAME HERE" with your Bitwarden username.
+-Change "REPLACE WITH USERNAME" with your Bitwarden username.
+-Replace $server with a self-hosted instance if needed.
+E.g. $server = "https://vault.mydomain.com"
 -Choose to export your vault in .csv or .json format. (csv is the default)
 -Choose to enable GPG encryption or not.
 (It is not enabled by default)
 -If you enable GPG encryption, replace $keyname with the recipient. i.e. Your key's name or email address